IT Forensics - Effective Digital Trace Analysis

 Incident as Starting Point

-Incident response is an important part of any business.
-It is an organized approach to minimize the damage caused by IT incidents.
-With the guidelines in place, security breaches are fewer and recovery times are shorter.
-The basis for this is an elaborated Incident Response Plan, which takes effect in case of doubt.
+Incident Response is a crucial component of any business.
+It involves an organized approach to minimize the damage caused by IT incidents.
+The prescribed guidelines result in less severe security breaches and shorter recovery times.
+The basis for this is a well-developed Incident Response Plan, which is activated in case of doubt.

-Digital forensics, also called computer forensics, is used to investigate suspicious incidents.
-According to the BSI (German Federal Office for Information Security), such an investigation is part of emergency management within a company.
-To ensure that digital forensics can be carried out properly, it is made up of three phases:
+Digital forensics, also known as computer forensics, is used to investigate suspicious incidents.
+According to BSI (Federal Office for Information Security), such an investigation is part of emergency management within a company.
+For digital forensics to be carried out flawlessly, it consists of three phases:

 Digital forensics investigates cyber incidents.
-To limit the immediate damage, emergency management should also have a well thought-out incident response plan.
+To limit immediate damage, emergency management should also have a well-thought-out Incident Response Plan.

 Recovery

-The final step is to restore normal operation.
-This involves eliminating all the effects of the incident.
+In the final step, it is necessary to restore normal operation.
+In doing so, all effects of the incident must be eliminated.

 Methods

-These are the most Important Skills for Digital Forensics
+Methods: These are the Most Important Skills for IT Forensics

 Different tools can be used for digital forensics.
-Reverse engineering of malicious files or malware is common, where digital documents are searched for unwanted infections.
+Reverse engineering of malicious files or malware is often used, where digital documents are searched for unwanted infections.
 The most important tools include:

 Reverse Engineering

-In reverse engineering, software is made readable again for humans.
-In this way, software and its functions can be better analyzed.
+Reverse engineering makes software readable for humans again.
+This way, software and its functions can be analyzed more effectively.

 Log Analysis

-Logs are examined according to certain criteria in order to obtain clues or knowledge of the target system.
+Protocols are examined according to specific criteria to gain clues or insights into the target system.

 Threat Intelligence Databases